comit-network/RFCs/RFC-002-SWAP.md

 The protocol itself is defined in subsequent RFCs.

 ##### `value`
-Refer to the RFC of the given `Protocol`.
+Refer to the RFC of the given `protocol`.

 <!-- TODO: Open issue to lowercase it -->

 ### `body`

-The body is defined by the RFC of the given `Protocol`.
+The body is defined by the RFC of the given `protocol`.

 ## SWAP RESPONSE